Drivers over age 60 have until Nov. 23 to renew their license

+Drivers over the age of 60 whose license expired after March 12, 2020 now have until Nov.
+23 to visit a DMV to renew their license.

-“Further extending the deadline for this at-risk population gives them more opportunity to plan their visit to a DMV Customer Service Center,” DMV Administrator Kristina Boardman said.
+“Further extending the deadline for this at-risk population gives them more opportunity to plan their visit to a DMV Customer Service Center,” DMV Administrator Kristina Boardman said in a news release.
 “We do not want people in this higher-risk demographic to feel that they need to renew their license when they may not be comfortable going to a DMV office.”

 To further support customers, DMV Customer Service Centers have implemented safety protocols.
 All DMV employees wear face coverings.
 Customers are encouraged to follow floor decals for social distancing and to stay behind plastic panels at service windows.
 In addition, services inside DMVs are limited to driver licensing or ID-related needs to promote social distancing.
 All vehicle related services can be done online, by mail or through a third party.

-Using DMV’s Driver License Guide (wisconsindmv.gov/DLGuide), drivers can go online to fill in the application, submit it electronically and make an appointment which will further shorten their visit.
+Using the DMV’s Driver License Guide at www.wisconsindmv.gov/DLguide, drivers can go online to fill in the application, submit it electronically and make an appointment which will further shorten their visit.

 Post a comment as